srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/15-Manage resource locks.md

 # Lab 15 - Manage resource locks

+## Lab overview

 In this walkthrough,  we will verify the existing resource group, add a lock to the resource group and test deletion, test deleting a resource in the resource group, and remove the resource lock.

-## Objectives
+## Lab objectives

 In this lab, you will complete the following tasks: